seneca86/Midterm_EMS/test.md

 * c) `f(horsepower, acceleration) = 52,55 + 0,18·horsepower + 0,6·acceleration`
 * d) `f(horsepower, acceleration) = 52,55 - 0,18·horsepower - 0,6·acceleration`

-33. Select the correct statements that interprets the formula that evaluates the influence of ‘horsepower’ and ‘acceleration’ over ‘mpg’.
+33. Select the correct statement to interpret the formula that evaluates the influence of ‘horsepower’ and ‘acceleration’ over ‘mpg’.
 * a) For every one-unit increase in acceleration, while also increasing horsepower, the predicted `mpg` is expected to decrease by 0.6 units.
 * b) For every one-unit increase in acceleration, holding horsepower constant, the predicted `mpg` is expected to decrease by 0.6 units.
 * c) For every one-unit increase in horsepower, holding acceleration constant the predicted `mpg` is expected to increase by 0.18 units.